Once a week, year round, a group of men gather in Bloomington to discuss issues of importance in their lives.

 Sometimes those discussions are about challenges the men face – be it with their career, health or family – other times the discussions are a celebration – a pat-on-the-back, so to speak – about the successes the men have had with their career, health or family.
 The loose-knit group is not a faith-based organization, and they’re not united by any one cause, such as support for alcoholism, gambling addiction or the death of a loved one.

 The Southside Men’s Group meets Saturday mornings at Bloomington’s Creekside Community Center, and it has done so for than three decades.
 Each week a group of men – of varying ages and backgrounds – gather for a 90-minute meeting, driven primarily out of an interest in personal growth and support from others seeking the same.

-A leaderless model Steve Peer of Bloomington has been with the group since it spun off from the original group in the north metro more than 35 years ago.
+A leaderless model Steve Peer of Bloomington is about the closest thing the group has to a leader.
+He’s been with the Bloomington group since it spun off from the original group in the north metro more than 35 years ago.
 There are no officers within Southside Men’s Group, the meetings run each week regardless of who shows up.

 Peer made the weekly commute to Brooklyn Park to be a part of the group, and as the group grew to approximately 100, Peer and Earl Holdridge of Edina decided there was room for a second group, closer to home.
 The duo took Larsen’s model and replicated it in Bloomington.